 Full TitleA Phase 1/1b/2a, 3-Part, Open-Label, Multicentre Study to Assess the Safety, Tolerability, Pharmacokinetics and Preliminary Antitumor Activity of Ascending Doses of AZD5991 Monotherapy and in Combination with Venetoclax in Subjects with Relapsed or Refractory Haematologic Malignancies

-The purpose of this study is to find the highest dose of the investigational drug AZD5991 that can be given safely in patients with T-cell, non-Hodgkin, and Richter’s lymphomas and multiple myeloma that have continued to grow or came back after chemotherapy.
-Richter’s lymphoma is a rare complication of chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+The purpose of this study is to find the highest dose of the investigational drug AZD5991 that can be given safely in patients with multiple myeloma that has continued to grow or came back after chemotherapy.

 Normally, cells in the body grow and die under a balanced control.
 Cancer develops when cells continue to grow and do not die as planned.
 AZD5991 binds to and inhibits a protein called MCL-1, preventing its ability to stop cells from dying.

 AZD5991 is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: